javadsabbagh/javadsabbagh.github.io/source/_posts/running-jmeter.md

 - -H [your proxy server]
 - -P [your proxy server port]

-For viewing different styles of calling jmeter, issue this command:
+For viewing different styles of running jmeter, issue this command:
 ```bash
 jmeter -help
 ```